Papaai2/Test2/tasks.md

 ## 🚀 Future Plans (Proposed Roadmap)

 ### **High Priority**
-1.  **Dashboard Implementation**:
+1.  **Dashboard Enhancements**:
-    -   Flesh out the main admin dashboard (`admin/index.php`) to be a true summary panel.
-    -   Create and display widgets for key metrics: "Employees Present Today," "Employees on Leave," "Devices Online," and a feed of recent violations.
+    -   Refine the main admin dashboard (`admin/index.php`) to display more comprehensive key metrics and a feed of recent violations.
-    -   Fully implement the `api/get_dashboard_stats.php` to provide live data for these widgets.
+    -   Enhance `api/get_dashboard_stats.php` to provide more detailed live data for dashboard widgets.

-2.  **Reporting Module**:
+2.  **Reporting Module Enhancements**:
-    -   Create a dedicated "Reports" section in the navigation.
-    -   Build out the **Timesheet Report** (`reports/timesheet.php`) to calculate and display total work hours, overtime, and a summary of violations for selected employees and date ranges.
+    -   Further develop the **Timesheet Report** (`reports/timesheet.php`) to include more advanced calculations and display options for total work hours, overtime, and violations.
-    -   Implement the **Export to CSV** functionality for all reports, making `api/export_reports.php` fully operational.
+    -   Improve the **Export to CSV** functionality for all reports (`api/export_reports.php`) to support more report types and customization.

-3.  **Complete the Leave Management Workflow**:
+3.  **Leave Management Workflow Enhancements**:
-    -   Build out the UI for employees to submit leave requests (`requests/create.php`) and view their request history (`requests/index.php`).
+    -   The core workflow for employees to submit leave requests (`requests/create.php`) and view their request history (`requests/index.php`) is implemented.
-    -   Create a dedicated interface for managers and HR to review and approve/reject requests (`requests/view.php`), including adding comments.
+    -   The interface for managers and HR to review, approve, and reject requests (`requests/view.php`) is largely functional, including comment and attachment handling.
-    -   Implement the logic for automatically calculating and updating leave balances when requests are approved.
+    -   Logic for automatically calculating and updating leave balances upon approval and cancellation is in place.
-    -   Develop the Leave Calendar (`api/get_leave_calendar.php`) into a visual tool on the dashboard or a dedicated page.
+    -   The backend API for the Leave Calendar (`api/get_leave_calendar.php`) and its rendering logic in `js/main.js` are implemented.
+Further development is needed to integrate this into a comprehensive visual tool on the dashboard or a dedicated page.

 ### **Medium Priority**
 4.  **Manual Attendance Correction**: